 While the North and South Alouette rivers have independent rainfall catchment areas, their downstream floodplains can interconnect during rainfall events.
 Both rivers are unconfined (without dykes) and flow rates are driven by the intensity of local rainfall.
 BC Hydro can decrease some of the flooding for the South Alouette River, depending on rainfall intensity, available storage volume, and the dam spillway capacity.

 The City’s study of the North and South Alouette River watercourses has resulted in the North Alouette and South Floodplain Analysis in 2016 and the completion of Integrated Stormwater Management Plans in 2021.
 To more accurately forecast flood events, the City has since commissioned additional work to better correlate precipitation within the two rainfall catchments with BC Hydro dam operations.
-This work will culminate in a Flood Response Plan for the Alouette Valley.
+This work will culminate in a flood response plan for the Alouette Valley.

 Fraser River Flood Plan